AV306/xenon/CMD.md

 (I could have just used client-side commands with Bridgadier, but it's too late to change now.
 Ah well)

+(Ok you know what, as soon as finals finish I'm moving everything to Brigadier; just bear with my terrible spaghetti code for a while longer)

 ### Basic command structure

 `<prefix character><feature / command name>[action (for feature), or argument, for command][more arguments...]`